SIDS: Understanding Sudden Infant Death Syndrome and How to Perform Infant CPR

 What Role Does a Safe Sleep Environment Play in Preventing SIDS?

 Creating a safe sleep environment proves critical in preventing SIDS, as numerous studies demonstrate a strong correlation between safe sleep practices and reduced death rates.
-A safe sleep environment involves placing the infant on a firm mattress in a crib, bassinet, or play yard that meets safety standards.
-Keeping the sleeping area with safe bedding, pillows, toys, and bumper pads that pose suffocation risks remains essential. '
+Follow the American Academy of Pediatrics’ safe-sleep guidance:

 Research indicates that implementing these safe sleep practices led to a significant decline in SIDS rates; for example, the "Back to Sleep" campaign, launched in the 1990s, contributed to a more than 50% reduction in SIDS deaths in the United States.
 Thus, a safe sleep environment stands as a foundational component of SIDS prevention and risk reduction strategies.